WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 ### Repeatedly crashing and restarting the initializer worker

-TODO replace hack
+See prerequisites & advice from previous subsection.

-NOTE: There's a limitation in the Python connector client w.r.t. reconnecting after a close.
+WARNING: There's a limitation in the Python connector client w.r.t. reconnecting after a close.
 Read below for more detail.

 ```